The Boxall Profile Online

 How to use the Boxall Profile Online

-When you sign up at www.boxallprofile.org, you get one free token to test and complete an assessment.
+When you sign up on Boxall Profile Online, you get one free token to test and complete an assessment and respective learning plan.
 The user fills in the relevant data for the child/young person, clicks the relevant score against each question and a measurement against the 'norms' is automatically generated.

 The Boxall Profile Online functionality includes: